 Cover and simmer on low to medium heat for 40 minutes until thickened.
 The sauce should be shiny and completely free of water.
 Once thickened, remove from heat.

-Cook the spaghetti in a large pot of generously salted boiling water for at least 3-4 minutes, or until ‘al dente’
+Cook the tagliatelle in a large pot of generously salted boiling water for at least 3-4 minutes, or until ‘al dente’

 - Top with freshly grated Parmigiano Reggiano

 Fettuccine with ‘Nduja Sausage, Amalfi Lemon and Mascarpone

 Want to turn up the heat?
 This dish is a prime opportunity to spice things up.
 Originating in the rugged mountain region of Calabria, the ‘nduja sausage is like the perfect date - rich and hot!
 The chill heat of the sausage is complemented with sharp and zesty lemon.
 We then stir in some creamy mascarpone.
 This creates a decadent sauce that keeps those spices tantalising, but not too extreme!

 If you’ve been enticed to try our fettuccine with nduja sauce, you can find the recipe in our recent article 4 Italian Gourmet Sausage Pasta Recipes.

 Reds and pinks represent romance, sensuality, and passion.
 This definitely inspired us when creating our special beetroot pasta.
 You can use this pasta recipe with almost any pasta shape.
 Simply take the ingredients below and apply them to our very handy guide on how to make homemade fresh pasta.
 If you're feeling super romantic, you could even create heart-shaped pink ravioli.